parag8487/ReMind/README.md

 #### 🔒 Privacy First
 All distraction analysis happens **locally** using the Chrome Prompt API.
 Your browsing habits and diversion patterns never leave your device.

+### 4. HTMLify (Content Transformer)
+*Turn chaos into code.*

+#### 🎯 The Problem
+- **Locked Data**: Text trapped in PDFs, images, or screenshots is hard to edit or reuse.
+- **Messy OCR**: Standard OCR tools output unstructured text full of errors.
+- **Manual Coding**: Converting a design screenshot or a PDF report into a web page takes hours.

+#### ✨ The Solution
+HTMLify uses a multi-stage AI pipeline to restructure content into clean, semantic HTML:

+- 📷 **Image-to-HTML**: Drag a screenshot, get beautiful code.
+  - Uses **Tesseract.js (WASM)** for client-side OCR.
+  - Uses **Gemini Nano** to interpret layout, fix OCR errors, and generate semantic HTML/CSS.
+- 📄 **PDF-to-HTML**: Extracts text from PDFs and intelligently formats it into headers, paragraphs, and lists.
+- 📝 **Text-to-HTML**: Turns messy notes into structured, styled documents.

+#### 🔒 Privacy First
+- **Zero Server Uploads**: Image recognition happens in-browser via WebAssembly.
+- **Local Intelligence**: Text structuring is performed by the on-device Gemini Nano model.

 ---

 ## 🛠️ Installation Requirements